Do you want to do link building but don’t know where to start?

 So, the question is: “How to create links for those pages that make you money?”

-Aside from the times when webmasters will allow you to use those “money pages,” the other solution is to leverage the power of internal linking (which will also help you improve the bounce rate of your pages).
+Aside from the times when webmasters will allow you to use those “money pages,” the other solution is to leverage the power of internal linking (which will also help you improve the bounce rate of your pages and the website architecture).

 Anchor text is the clickable part of a link that takes you to another web page.